-To enable Secure View, navigate to Settings > Admin > Additional (Admin) > Collabora Online.
-At the bottom of the Collabora Online section, enable [Enable Secure View].
+To enable secure view, navigate to Settings > Admin > Additional (Admin) > Collabora Online.
+At the bottom of the Collabora Online section, check [Enable Secure View].

-Once enabled, default share permissions for all users can, optionally, be enabled.
+Once enabled, default share permissions for all users can be enabled.
 Currently, these default share permissions are:

 - Secure View (with watermarks).
-When enabled, files are shared in Secure View mode.
-In this mode, all the Secure View Limitations are in-effect.
-When this mode and "can edit" are disabled, the share is a regular, "read-only", share. - Can print / export PDF.
+When enabled, files are shared in secure view mode.
+In this mode, all the Limitations and Security Hardening take effect.
+When this mode and "can edit" are disabled, the share is a regular "read-only" share. - Can print / export PDF.